shwilliam/vue-scrollin/README.md

 > Scroll-in text component for Vue

+'vue-scrollin' is a Vue component that scrolls through various characters on mount before revealing the correct text.

 ## Install
 Install the package from npm with your favorite package manager (eg. `yarn add vue-scrollin` or `npm i vue-scrollin`).